econ-ark/Life-Cycle-Prime-Time/content/report.md

 If bequests were really a primary motivation for saving for most (college-educated) people, it would be surprising for them to mention this motivation so rarely.

-Given these (and other) objections to the bequest motive, and given the problems of a model without a bequest motive, it seems natural to consider alternative modifications to the framework.
+Given these (and other) objections to the bequest motive, and given the problems of the model without a bequest motive, it seems natural to consider alternative modifications to the framework.

 ### Mathematical Specification